How to Use Ahrefs Mobile: A Step-by-Step Guide

 Think of a mobile SEO audit as a regular health check for your website.
 Scheduling these checks—monthly or quarterly—helps you catch issues before they hurt your rankings.
 When you set up a crawl in Ahrefs’ Site Audit, you can switch the user agent from desktop to mobile.
 This feature is crucial because it shows you exactly how your site appears to mobile users and search engine crawlers, revealing problems you might miss on a desktop-only audit.
 An ongoing audit schedule helps you systematically find and fix errors, ensuring your site stays in top shape and adapts to any new algorithm updates or technical changes.

-Avoid Common Mobile SEO Mistakes
+Common Mobile SEO Mistakes to Avoid

 Many websites stumble over the same mobile optimization hurdles.
 Simple design flaws like large blocks of text, buttons that are too small to tap, and slow page speeds can frustrate visitors and send your bounce rate soaring.
 Beyond the user experience, technical errors can also cause problems.
 A critical mistake is blocking Google from crawling parts of your mobile site.
 If Googlebot can’t access your CSS or JavaScript files, it can’t properly render or index your pages, which can lead to lower rankings.
 Regularly checking for these common errors is a fundamental part of mobile SEO maintenance.

-Track Your Mobile Rankings Over Time
+How to Track Mobile Rankings Over Time

 To understand if your mobile optimization efforts are paying off, you need to track your performance.
 Start by monitoring how much organic traffic comes from mobile devices.
 A steady increase is a good sign that your strategy is working.
 You can also use Ahrefs’ Rank Tracker to monitor specific keyword positions on mobile search results.
 For a more granular view, use the ‘Mobile Usability’ report in Google Search Console.
 This free tool flags specific issues like text that’s too small to read or clickable elements that are too close together, giving you a clear, actionable list of fixes to improve your site’s mobile experience.